Juniper-SE/poc_helper/README.md

 - `./pochelper nfx --configure "set interfaces ge-0/0/0.0 family inet address 1.1.1.1" -o output_file.txt`

 This project was made with the help of Erik Sherk (sherk@juniper.net) and used in conjuction with a large customer POC.
+It was especially useful for configuring IKE + IPSEC on all of the SRX devices.